 3) Put consideration into your Continuing Education Units (CEUs)

 Your CEU requirements that are a part of your licensing process is a great time to freshen your clinical skills.
 Instead of cramming all of your requirements into a few hours to meet the deadline, put consideration into the information you want to learn.
-For example, you want to work on your active listening skills, so pick training that offers this and provides CEUs.
+For example, you want to work on your active listening skills, so pick the training that offers this and provides CEUs.

 4) Work with a supervisor or clinical coach